LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

    \end{align*}

 and :math:`\mu` and :math:`K` are the shear and bulk modulus, respectively.
 This definition also implies that the 2D simulations are using a plane strain assumption.
-The second model a small strain isotropic linear elastic material where
+The second model is a small strain isotropic linear elastic material where

 .. math::